 Beer-Braised Pork Cheeks

-- 1 pint of dark beer such as porter or stout
+- 1 pint dark beer porter or stout

 - salt and pepper